Did you know that 46% of people can’t sit through a presentation without losing focus?

 Just like with any piece of content, people are more likely to believe what you are saying if they know what your company does.
 That is why I really like when people insert their qualifications right into the presentation slides.
 Just like Andreas von der Heydt, from Amazon, did at the beginning of this presentation about thinking big.

-13. Highlight Key Data Points
+105. Highlight Key Data Points

 If you are presenting a chart or graph on a dry topic, I would recommend using a single color to highlight the most important data point.
-For example, the investment firm a16z uses orange to highlight the data point they want their audience to focus on in each of their charts.
+For example, the investment firm a16z uses orange to highlight the data points they want their audience to focus on in each of their charts.

-14. Show Your Audience Where To Find More Information
+106. Show Your Audience Where To Find More Information

 A lot of people end their presentations by literally just running out of slides, and that is the wrong way to do it.
 Instead, CBInsights consistently pushes their readers towards another piece of content at the end.
 This is also where you can insert a call to action!

-15. Tell Your Origin Story
+107. Tell Your Origin Story

 This idea is kinda similar to showing off your company qualifications at the beginning of your presentation.
-But with this approach you are trying to make an emotional connection with your audience instead of just showing off accolades.
+But with this approach, you are trying to make an emotional connection with your audience instead of just showing off accolades.

-17. Include Your Branding
+113. Include Your Branding Throughout Your Presentation Ideas

 Another thing that people seem to forget when they are working on a presentation is to include their business’s branding.
 You honestly never know where your work is going to be shared, so it is important to make sure people know it’s yours.
 HubSpot does an outstanding job of this on all their presentations, as you can see in the bottom left corner of each slide.

-24. Build To Your Main Point
+114. Include Multiple Slides To Build To Your Main Point

 Try using multiple slides to build to your main point.
 This helps you walk through the components of one overarching point while also building suspense.
 In this slide deck, the creator uses 6 slides to build up to one main point, adding a new illustration to the diagram on each slide.